The San Lucas Quiaviní Zapotec Talking Dictionary currently has 2320 entries, with 1898 audio files and 188 images.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-Most of the black and while line drawings in these entries are taken from the Arte para la Alfabetización en México (Art for Literacy in Mexico) (Instituto Lingüistico de Verano, A.C., 2004) and are used according to the license agreement therein.
+Most of the black and white line drawings in these entries are taken from the Arte para la Alfabetización en México (Art for Literacy in Mexico) (Instituto Lingüistico de Verano, A.C., 2004) and are used according to the license agreement therein.
 All artwork remains the intellectual property of the artist.

 All rights reserved.
 Do not distribute or reproduce without permission.